 What do you love most about your job?

-Remembering back to your first few weeks in the hospital, what was it like?
+Remembering back to your first few weeks working in the hospital, what was it like?
 Did it meet your expectations?

-Why did you pick the specialty you did & what is it like being part of a training programme?Orthopaedics has a huge scope and on a daily basis I get to look after a full range of people from paediatrics to geriatrics and everyone in between.
+Why did you pick the specialty you did & what’s it like being part of a training programme?Orthopaedics has a huge scope and on a daily basis I get to look after a full range of people from paediatrics to geriatrics and everyone in between.

 Specialty training is an absolute privilege and a pleasure when things are ticking along as they should.
 However, it is also testing, demanding, tiring and stressful, and in addition, it also falls at a very busy stage of life.

 There is precious balance between service provision, training and fatigue in our working lives as training specialists.
 STONZ for me provides an avenue to find and protect this balance and make sure training as a specialist in New Zealand is the privilege and pleasure it should be and not a painful and tiring process that I have seen it become for some of my colleagues.